erolstt/pypom-ex/README.md

 # A basic example to show how to use PYPOM

 ### Install dependencies
-Install the Python packages that are needed to run our tests using pip.
+Install the Python packages that are needed to run tests using pip.
 In a terminal, from the the project root, issue the following command:

 ```bash